MiroMindAI/MiroThinker/README.md

 keep_tool_result: -1  # Context retention budget: -1 keeps all tool results, or specify K to keep only the K most recent tool responses
 ```

 > **💡 Context Retention Strategy**: The `keep_tool_result` parameter implements a **recency-based context retention** strategy.
 In the standard ReAct paradigm, all tool outputs are retained in the message history, which can lead to inefficient context utilization.
-Empirically, we observe that the model's subsequent actions depend primarily on recent observations rather than distant ones.
+Empirically, we observe that the agent's subsequent actions depend primarily on recent observations rather than distant ones.
 This strategy retains only the most recent K tool responses (where K is the `keep_tool_result` value) while preserving the complete sequence of thoughts and actions.
 >
 > **Benefits:**
 >
 > - ✅ Preserves the reasoning and action trace
-> - ✅ Focuses the model's attention on the most contextually relevant observations
+> - ✅ Focuses the agent's attention on the most contextually relevant observations
 > - ✅ Frees additional context space for extended reasoning and deeper tool-use trajectories
 > - ✅ Does not lead to performance degradation while allowing more context space for interactive scaling
 >